petergerritsen/blog.petergerritsen.nl/_drafts/aggregate-queries-in-azure-cosmosdb-with-large-datasets.md

 - Azure

 ---
 One of the services I'm building at one of my customers is an API that provides invoice information for a customer self-service portal.
 The invoice information is stored (of course) in Azure CosmosDb.
-Invoices are partitioned by customerid, but hose partitions can still contain a lot of items.
+Invoices are partitioned by customerid, but those partitions can still contain a lot of items.

-When querying for the total outstanding amount for not payed invoices we use an aggregate query:
+When querying for the total outstanding amount for not payed invoices you can use an aggregate query:

     SELECT SUM(c.OutstandingAmount) AS TotalOutstandingAmount  FROM c WHERE c.Status <> 1

-We execute the query with the following code:
+We executed the query with the following code:

+    var feedOptions = new FeedOptions

+    {

+     EnableCrossPartitionQuery = false,

+     PartitionKey = new PartitionKey(partitionKey)

+    };

+     var querySpec = new SqlQuerySpec() { QueryText = queryText, Parameters = new SqlParameterCollection(queryParameters.Select(pair => new SqlParameter(pair.Key, pair.Value))) };using( var query = _documentClient.Value.CreateDocumentQuery<T>(collectionUri, querySpec, feedOptions).AsDocumentQuery())

+    {

+     var response = await query.ExecuteNextAsync<T>(cancellationToken);}

+    return response.First();

+But sometimes this returned an item with an amount of zero where I knew this should not be the case.
+When I ran the same code against a test database, the issue did not arise.

+So I resorted to Fiddler to help me find the issue.

+First I tried running the query against the test database:

+And then against the acceptation database